 In the late 19th Century Washington Street was extended to Linebrook Road, and Liberty Street became its own street.
+Shown above is a section of the 1893 Birdseye map.

 - Information is from MACRIS, the Massachusetts Cultural Resource Information System.
 Photos are from the Ipswich Patriot Properties database.